ReyHaynes/react-redux-web-native/README.md

 Unfortunately, since the testing environments are different for native and web, and there's no real way for jest to interpret the difference from web and native renders.
 Any testing you would like to do must be done within `__tests__/<native/web>` directories.

 ###### File Naming
 You will want to separate presentational containers (anything with `render()` for the most part).
-Since there is no graceful way to determine native and web platform and there is no `.web.js` file extension, presentational containers for the Web should be under the main `.js` file while Native should be under `.ios.js` and `.android.js`.
+Since there is no graceful way to determine native and web platform and there is no `.web.js` file extension without hacking into react itself, presentational containers for the Web should be under the main `.js` file while Native should be under `.ios.js` and `.android.js`.

 Please note, that if you are targeting both platforms, you will be **required** to use both file name extensions since it will default to the main file if the extension does not exist.